-Strengthening financial management can increase the ability of Global Fund implementers to achieve more impact against AIDS, tuberculosis and malaria.
-The Global Fund provides its implementing partners with opportunities to strengthen their work in this area by making available the following resources.
+Strong financial management can increase the ability of Global Fund implementers to achieve greater impact against HIV, tuberculosis and malaria.
+The Global Fund offers a variety of resources for grant implementers:

 The handbook is available for download:

 Our system diagnostic is a tool that supports implementers in performing a deep-dive review of their financial management systems using a questionnaire: